charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ### Reduce dimensions
 Another approach to reduce cognitive complexity of multi-dimensional data, is to reduce the dimensions in some coherent way.
 For example, the **principal components analysis** (PCA) can be conducted to reduce the number of variables by combining the correlated ones [@hotelling1933analysis].
 Similarly, the **choice modeler approach** aims to evaluate multiple decision variants, in a very large decision space.
 The concept is to identify criteria that do not influence the output (here, the decision option ranking), and remove these dimensions, to simplify without loosing correctness [@Piotr].

-NEED EXAMPLE RYAN COMBINE VARIABLE UNTIL ITS 2 DIMENSIONS (RYAN)
+In the same vein, a simpler approach consists in combining variables relative to the same idea in a logical way.
+For example, in the context of {*what does Ryan do?* comparing lake's values}, variables depicting boat launch, lake water clarity and size of the lake can be weighted and combined in a single metric, here lake recreation value... *(bpb: okay this is super unclear but don't really know if I should mention it, how to make it clearer: it's basically just combining all factors have one overall number to simplfy comparisons...
+Like Boat launch value, size value, clarifty value --> Recreation value (in an example Ryan gave me.
+(I also dunno how to reference it then)!!!))*  *Is it clearer if I make an equation ?*
+Recreation value = (weight_boat_launch) * (boat_launch_value) + (weight_clarity) * (lake_water_clarity_value) + (weight_size) * (lake_size_value)
+**(TODO UNCLEAR!!!)**

-###Mutiple linked views
+###Multiple linked views
 Several options to display multi-variate data were discussed.
 However they all realistically apply to a limited number of variables.
 As dimensions of the data increase, it is often interesting to show several linked graphs of the same dataset to convey the complex information.
 This solution gives different perspectives to the viewer.
-In the case of a static display, the graphs are connected by matching color coding or other corresponding parameters.
-Dynamic displays allow improvement by adding brushing and linking features (see \ref{sec:interactivefeatures}).
-A great example of multiple linked view was done by @Peter, who combined a scatterplot, a map, a pie chart and summary statistics in a single dashboard, presented in \ref{fig:Peter} [^009back].
+In the case of a static display, the graphs are connected by matching color coding or other corresponding parameters, as in figures \ref{fig:hadka}, \ref{coastal2}, \ref{arkema1}, \ref{fig:coastal1} and (todo the one with maps+trade-offs curves).
+Furthermore, dynamic displays allow improvement by adding brushing and linking features (see \ref{sec:interactivefeatures}), examples of interactive dashboard with mutiple linked views are presented in figures \ref{fig:Peter}and \ref{fig:ConservationROIDashboard}.

+####Combining static plots
+![Combining bar plots with maps and small mutiples.
+The bar plots display the area of habitat in each risk category (low, medium, high) per planning region (1 to 9). [@arkema1]](../images/arkema1.png){#fig:arkema1}

+![Dense figure using a story-telling approach to present scenarios.
+It combines bar plots, maps and the small multiples approach.
+This figure is self-explanatory, and by including a few sentences, it replaces a lot of text. [@Arkema2]](../images/coastal1.png){#fig:coastal1 width=50%}

+####Interactive dashboards
-![The Middle Cedar visualization is an interactive webapp, allowing users to click on each point of the trade-off curve, and the corresponding land cover map will be displayed.
+![The Middle Cedar visualization is an interactive webapp, developed by @Peter, who combined a scatterplot, a map, a pie chart and summary statistics in a single dashboard.
+It allows users to click on each point of the trade-off curve, and the corresponding land cover map will be displayed.
 Additionally, summary metrics and a pie chart provide information relative to the scenario chosen upon click[^009back] [@Peter]](../images/peter.png){#fig:Peter}

+![Extract of the Conservation ROI Dashboard, gathering and comparing ROI projects accross the US[^008back]](../images/consdash.png){#fig:ConservationROIDashboard}

-[^009back]: The Middle Cedar visualization is availabe at https://phawthorne.github.io/mc-vis/
+[^009back]: The Middle Cedar visualization is available at [https://phawthorne.github.io/mc-vis/](https://phawthorne.github.io/mc-vis/)
+[^008back]: The Conservation ROI Dashboard is available at [http://nascience.us/roi/public](http://nascience.us/roi/public/)
 ## Spatial data
 *Possible tools : ArcGIS, QGIS, PyGeoprocessing, Python, matplotlib, R, CV / HRA Dashboards*